Valentinus (Gnostic): Teaching

 Valentinus apparently taught first in Alexandria and went to Rome about 136, during the pontificate of Pope Hyginus, and remained until the pontificate of Pope Anicetus, dying probably about 180.
-The Christian heresiologists wrote details about the life of Valentinus, often scurrilous.
+Most available details about his life are debated, as many of them are from his adversaries and of dubious reliability.

-In Adversus Valentinianos, iv, Tertullian says Valentinus was a candidate for bishop, after which he turned to heresy in a fit of pique.
-He did this apparently along with Marcion, who was also active in Rome at the same time.
-Commonly unaccepted, we cannot know the accuracy of this statement, since it is delivered by his orthodox adversary and might not be other than a rhetorical insult.
+In Adversus Valentinianos, iv, Tertullian says Valentinus was a candidate for bishop before turning to heresy in a fit of pique, along with Marcion.

-Epiphanius of Salamis wrote that Valentinus taught with piety in Rome, but gave up the true faith after he had suffered a shipwreck in Cyprus and became insane.
+Epiphanius of Salamis wrote that Valentinus became a Gnostic after he had suffered a shipwreck in Cyprus and became insane.
 Epiphanius might have been influenced to believe this by the presence of Valentinian communities in Cyprus.

 Valentinianism

 Valentinianism is the name for the school of gnostic philosophy tracing back to Valentinus.
 It was one of the major gnostic movements, having widespread following throughout the Roman Empire and provoking voluminous writings by Christian heresiologists.
-Notable Valentinians included Heracleon, Ptolemy, Florinus, Marcus and Axionicus.
+Notable Valentinians included Heracleon, Ptolemy, Florinus, Marcus and Axionicus of Antioch.

 Valentinus professed to have derived his ideas from Theodas or Theudas, a disciple of Paul.
 Valentinus drew freely on some books of the New Testament.
 Unlike a great number of other gnostic systems, which are expressly dualist, Valentinus developed a system that was more monistic, albeit expressed in dualistic terms.

-While Valentinus was alive he made many disciples, and his system was the most widely diffused of all the forms of Gnosticism, although, as Tertullian remarked, it developed into several different versions, not all of which acknowledged their dependence on him ("they affect to disavow their name").
+While Valentinus was alive, he made many disciples, and his system was the most widely diffused of all the forms of Gnosticism, although, as Tertullian remarked, it developed into several different versions, not all of which acknowledged their dependence on him ("they affect to disavow their name").
 Among the more prominent disciples of Valentinus were Heracleon, Ptolemy, Marcus and possibly Bardaisan.

 Many of the writings of these Gnostics, and a large number of excerpts from the writings of Valentinus, existed only in quotes displayed by their orthodox detractors, until 1945, when the cache of writings at Nag Hammadi revealed a Coptic version of the Gospel of Truth, which is the title of a text that, according to Irenaeus, was the same as the Gospel of Valentinus mentioned by Tertullian in his Against All Heresies.